 What is clearly needed for AR and provided for example by Khronos with OpenXR, are standardized APIs to access underlying AR hardware functions.
 However, the standardized APIs and functions in OpenXR are restricted to local device processing.
 In order to enable and simplify the access to 5G network, system and media functionalities for AR, it is beneficial to provide packages and bundles for application providers.
 Typical assets for Media Service enablers are:

-A set of functions that may be used to develop applications on top of 5G Systems.
+Set of functions that may be used to develop applications on top of 5G Systems.

-A set of robust features and functionalities which reduce the complexity of developing applications
+Set of robust features and functionalities which reduce the complexity of developing applications

-Functions to leverage system and radio optimizations as well as features defined in 5G System and 5G NR
+Functions to leverage system and radio optimizations as well as features defined in 5G System (5G Core Network and 5G NR)

 Provision and documentation of APIs to enable or at least simplify access to these functionalities

 Provision of network interfaces to connect to the 5G System

+A testable set of functions.
+Testing and conformance may be addressed outside 3GPP by an appropriate MPR or Industry forum.

 Guidelines and examples to make use of the functionalities

-A specification of a 5G-Media Service enabler for AR may bundle relevant and essential functions to support AR applications on 5G networks.

-A media service enabler may

-bundle functions that are exclusively defined in 3GPP

-reference technologies defined outside of 3GPP, for example in MPEG or Khronos, and may provide relevant subsets and profiles of those

-include mandatory functions

-include optional or recommended functions, for which the capability negotiation is needed

-reference other Media Service Enablers, and may provide relevant subsets and profiles of those

-be defined by stage-2 procedures and stage-3 protocols

-provide requirements for client and network functions

-It is proposed to use the concept of 5G-Media Service enablers to define relevant specifications for AR and possibly other applications.===== CHANGE =====
+It is proposed to use the concept of 5G-Media Service enablers to define relevant specifications for AR and possibly other applications.
+A common set of properties and functionalities for Media Service Enabler specification is needed and hence it is proposed to provide a 3GPP internal report that

+Define the principal properties of Media Service Enablers

+Define minimum and typical functionalities of Media Service Enablers

+Define a specification template for Media Service Enablers

+Identify possibly relevant stage-2 and stage-3 work for Media Service Enablers

+Collect a set of initially relevant Media Service Enablers for normative work

+===== CHANGE =====

-8.3 5G Real-time Communication
+8.4 5G Real-time Communication